Coherent coupling between YBCO superconducting resonators and sub-micrometer-thick YIG films: Coupling between magnetic film and resonator

 \section{Coupling between magnetic film and resonator}

-The 100~nm thick YIG film was subsequently placed on top of the YBCO resonator to test the coupling between their modes.
-Transmission spectra were acquired between 10~K and 85~K with the film in contact with the resonator.
-Fig.~\ref{fig:resonator_data} shows the formation of two polaritonic branches, indicating hybridization between the magnon and photon modes.
-At low temperature, the splitting of approximately 460~MHz corresponds to the collective coupling $g \approx 230~\mathrm{MHz}$.
-As the temperature increases up to the critical temperature of YBCO, panels (a-f) show a progressive lowering of the resonator frequency ($\omega_c$) along with a decrease in polariton splitting.
+The 104-nm-thick YIG film was subsequently placed on top of the superconducting resonator to test the coupling between magnon and photon modes.
+At low temperature, the bare YBCO/sapphire resonator shows the fundamental mode at $\omega_c/2 \pi\approx10~\mathrm{GHz}$, which decreases to $\omega_c/2\pi\approx 9.7~\mathrm{GHz}$ in the presence of the YIG/GGG sample.

+Magnon-photon hybridization is shown by the formation of polariton branches in transmission spectra displayed for a series of temperatures in Fig.~\ref{fig:resonator_data}.
+Below 50~K (panels (a-c)), the splitting of approximately 460~MHz corresponds to the collective coupling $g/2\pi \approx 230~\mathrm{MHz}$.
+As the temperature increases, we observe the progressive lowering of the resonator frequency and the decrease in polariton splitting (panels (d-f)).
+Above $T_c$ the anticrossing disappears.

 In order to extract meaningful parameters from the experimental spectra and compare them with previous results, we follow the analysis reported in \cite{GhirriPRAppl24}.
 The upper ($\Omega_+$) and lower ($\Omega_-$) polaritons can be described as the effect of the coupling between the resonator and a single magnetic mode ($\omega_b$).
 Their evolution follows \cite{GhirriPRAppl23}